Oceanside Highway 5 Accidents

 Given that I-5 is a major north-south highway in California, it typically sees a lot of traffic traveling at high speeds.
 Although pedestrians cannot walk along a highway or freeway and cannot bicycle on these roads under California law, it is nonetheless important to be aware of pedestrians in the event of breakdown.
 In such a case, a pedestrian may need to get out of his or her car to deal with a flat tire, or to walk to a short distance to seek assistance.

-Common accidents on Highway 5 in and around North County include but are not limited to:
+Common Oceanside Highway 5 accidents include but are not limited to:

 - Large truck accidents